-Key Results contribute to achieving the Objective; if all the KRs are accomplished, then the Objective MUST be achieved, so choose wisely.
-Find the Objective you just made and select ‘Add Key Result’.
+Key Results contribute to achieving the objective; if all the KRs are accomplished, then the objective must be achieved, so choose them accordingly.
+Find the objective you just made and select ‘Add Key Result’.
 This will allow you to edit inline.
 You can also hover over it and click on the Add Key Result button which appears to bring up a more detailed dialog box.

-The dialog box should look familiar - because it is!
-The process for setting up a KR is similar to the Objective’s.
-One key difference you will notice is that it’s already aligned to the parent Objective.
+The dialog box should look familiar.
+One key difference you will notice is that it’s already aligned with the parent Objective.

 Ally makes it easy to jumpstart the OKR process by providing templates for common Objectives across different verticals in an organization.
 To create an Objective from a template, select ‘See Popular OKRs’ and choose from our extensive library of presets ranging from Sales and Marketing Objectives to People and Product Management.